tldr-pages/tldr/pages/linux/synopkg.md

 `sudo synopkg uninstall {{package}}`

-- Check if a package is updateable:
+- Check if a package is updatable:

 `synopkg checkupdate {{package}}`